 - A driver who was speeding.

-- A driver who was distracted and unable to see and respond properly to the initial crash.
+- A driver was distracted and unable to see and respond properly to the initial crash.

-- The local government agency that failed to install a traffic sign or failed to maintain it.
+- The local government agency failed to install a traffic sign or failed to maintain it.

 - A driver who doesn’t adjust their driving habits when adverse weather conditions hit.

-- A driver who is impaired or driving while fatigued that doesn’t have good reaction time to an existing accident.
+- A driver who is impaired or driving while fatigued doesn’t have a good reaction time to an existing accident.